Phate6660/mpv-config/README.md

 - `no_vp` is the default, it uses all the settings you see described here.
 - `vp` is also available, it also uses everything except the video codec is set to always use VP9 instead.
-- `ballsy` uses everything from `no_vp`, but also tells `mpv` not to drop frames.
-Not for those with weak hardware... like me. :(

 ## Video and Audio Settings

 - Use GPU-accelerated video output by default.
 - Resolution of 1080p or next best, FPS of 60 or next best, NEVER use vp9 codec, always use best audio.
-- Do not resample audio.
-- Audio device set to: alsa/default:CARD=PCH

 ## Subtitle Settings